-NIPSCO's Flexible Resource Analysis concluded that increasing the amount of long-duration dispatchable capacity above the 300 MW identified in NIPSCO's 2021 IRP will contribute to risk mitigation for customers, and the 2023 portfolio analysis demonstrated that NIPSCO can achieve cost savings for customers relative to the 2021 IRP's preferred portfolio by pivoting towards a larger-sized, cost effective thermal resource as compared to more expensive storage additions.
-In addition, the Flexible Resource Analysis identified energy market exposure resulting from the relatively large share of planned renewable generation in NIPSCO's preferred portfolio and assessed flexibility needs on an inter-hour and intra-hour basis.
-It then evaluates evaluated the change in how NIPSCO's mix of resources is likely to perform in 2030 compared to 2021 and identified that the 10-minute ramp requirements are increasing by 150 MW.
+NIPSCO's Flexible Resource Analysis concluded that increasing the amount of long-duration dispatchable capacity above the 300 MW identified in NIPSCO's 2021 IRP will contribute to risk mitigation for customers, and the 2023 portfolio analysis demonstrated that NIPSCO can achieve cost savings for customers relative to the 2021 IRP's preferred portfolio by pivoting towards a larger-sized, cost-effective thermal resource as compared to more expensive storage additions.
+In addition, the

+Flexible Resource Analysis identified exposure resulting from the relatively large share of planned renewable generation in NIPSCO's preferred portfolio and assessed flexibility needs on an inter-hour and intra-hour basis.
+It then evaluates the change in how NIPSCO's mix of resources is likely to perform in 2030 compared to 2021 and identified that the 10-minute ramp requirements are increasing by 150 MW.
 Pet.
 Ex.
 7, Conf.
 Att.
 7-D at 3-4, 10, 62.
-NIPSCO's EPC RFP specifications for the proposed CT Project included requirements of a 10-minute ramp cold start capability for 150 MW or more and a 50 MW MW/minute ramp rate for at least 150 MW However, the Commission notes that the Flexible Resource Analysis was limited in that it did not identify gas peaker generation as a preferred solution (NIPSCO-CAC Ex.
-6 at 15-16, 31); did not simulate the dispatch of resources (CAC Ex.
-1 at 20); did not quantify the cost of potential energy market exposure
+NIPSCO's EPC RFP specifications for the proposed CT Project included requirements of a 10-minute ramp cold start capability for 150 MW or more and a 50 MW MW/minute ramp rate for at least 150 MW.
+Pet.
+Ex.
+5-R at 3.
+The OUCC agrees that NIPSCO needs load following generation.
+Pub.
+Ex.
+1 at 3.
+Through the detailed analysis below, we conclude that moving forward on the CT Project is the best economic and most reliable decision for NIPSCO's customers and grant the requested CPCN for the CT Project.